WayScience/CytoSnake/tests/functional/README-functional.md

 In the execution step, `CytoSnake` runs with the provided inputs within the testing directory.
 Fortunately, the `prepare_dataset` function not only generates the `DataFile` object but also informs the testing module about the execution location for `CytoSnake`.
 This means after executing `prepare_dataset`, the test automatically changes its directory to the testing folder, `testing_dir`, ensuring that all subsequent executions take place within this designated directory (look at figure).
-This implicit change of directory simplifies the testing process and ensures that CytoSnake runs smoothly within the expected environment.
+This implicit change of directory simplifies the testing process and ensures that `CytoSnake` runs smoothly within the expected environment.

 ### Output Check

 The output check step is for verifying if the expected outputs of your tests are generated.
 As a user, you can perform checks for multiple outputs to ensure a passing test.
 For instance, you can validate if the correct error is being raised by utilizing one of the test utility functions called `get_raised_error` (please refer to the documentation for more details).
-This helps you to thoroughly examine different aspects of the test results and validate the accuracy of CytoSnake's behavior.
+This helps you to thoroughly examine different aspects of the test results and validate the accuracy of `CytoSnake`'s behavior.

 ## Ending Remarking

 Congratulations!
 You now know to create functional tests effectively.
 By understanding the rationale behind each step, following the straightforward process, and referring to the well-documented guidelines, you are fully equipped to create robust and reliable tests for `CytoSnake`.
-So, go ahead and design some tests that not only ensure the stability of the user experience but also contribute to the growth of the `CytoSnake`` community.
+So, go ahead and design some tests that not only ensure the stability of the user experience but also contribute to the growth of the `CytoSnake` community.

 If you have any questions or need assistance with creating tests, don't hesitate to reach out to us.
 Simply refer to the [issue](https://github.com/WayScience/CytoSnake/issues) form in the repository, and we'll be more than happy to provide help.
-Your contributions are highly valued, and we want to ensure that your functional testing experience with `CytoSnake`` is easy.
+Your contributions are highly valued, and we want to ensure that your functional testing experience with `CytoSnake` is easy.
 Feel free to ask any questions or add comments, and we'll be there to help you every step of the way!

 Happy testing!